hafizur-rahman/hafizur-rahman.github.io/docs/posts/data-pipeline.md

 ## External Partner
 ### Core Responsibilities
+* Comply with enterprise data governance policies, including data classification, retention, and handling protocols
+* Securely ingest data via AWS S3 using encryption (in transit and at rest) and approved IAM roles
+* Apply enterprise-standard metadata tags and documentation to all data assets submitted
+* Adhere to enterprise-defined ingestion methods (batch/streaming) for data transfer
+* Ensure data is not processed or stored outside approved AWS services
+* Participate in security audits and provide necessary documentation as required

 To ensure robust governance and access control for the **External Partner** role while meeting all responsibilities in the scenario, implement the following **AWS-native, zero-trust security controls**:

 ---